PowerSchool: Centralizing Student Data

 Ada Christian uses PowerSchool to keep student data.
 PowerSchool allows middle school students and parents access to student grades and attendance in real time.
 The purpose of this feature is to increase communication and collaboration among parents, students, and teachers.
 While it gives parents and guardians more information about their child’s education, at the same time it encourages students to take increase ownership of their learning.
-To set up your account you will need to obtain the access ID and password for your child from the ACS office or from your child’s teacher.

 The grading system and posting grades

 We are excited about this technology, but realize that with this tool also comes a shift from the way grades were communicated in elementary school.

 We believe that, along with parents, it is also important for students to become educated in the process of grades and assessment.
 Before PowerSchool, students received grade information only upon request or at scheduled times – progress reports, end of each term.
 With the PowerSchool portal, it will now be possible for students and parents to check grade information more frequently.
 With that in mind, it is important for students and parents to consider the following:

 - Each teacher has his or her own grading system.
 Some teachers work on a straight “total points” system while others weight the scores according to assignment categories (tests, quizzes, etc.).
 One teacher may give a grade for class participation while others do not.
 Your teachers should have shared their expectations and grading system with you already in their class outline but if you need to review this information for clarification, please contact the teacher.

 - Most students need a chance to work through the process of learning.
 We encourage parents to check grades on a weekly basis not daily leaving the student a change to learn how to solve their own problems.